gpstar81/GPStar-proton-pack/FLASHING.md

 ![gpstar firmware flasher](images/flash-gpstar-1-firmware.png)

 1. Select the firmware from the firmware selection box.
-2. Then select the COM port for the connection to your gpstar Board. `If you attempt to flash and your gpstar board can not be found, please select another COM port from the drop down menu and try again.`
+2. Then select the COM port for the connection to your gpstar Board.
+The Default baud rate of 115200 should already be automatically selected. `If you attempt to flash and your gpstar board can not be found, please select another COM port from the drop down menu and try again.`
 3. Click on the UPLOAD button and wait for it to complete.

+`Note: If connecting the programming cable for the first time to your computer, it may take Windows a few minutes to setup the USB/TTL drivers automatically before it start working.`

 ## (Optional) Compiling Source Code and Manually Flashing
 If you prefer to make adjustments to the source code configuration options instead of flashing pre-compiled binaries, refer to the Compiling and Flashing link below.